natcap/invest/doc/api-docs/plugins.rst

 ``MODEL_SPEC``
 ~~~~~~~~~~~~~~
 An instance of :func:`natcap.invest.spec.ModelSpec`.
 This object stores key information about the model, its inputs, and its outputs.
-See the API documentation for the specifics on instantiating this object.
+See the :ref:`API Reference<api>` for the specifics on instantiating this object.

 Here is an example ``MODEL_SPEC`` taken from the demo plugin.
 It describes a model that takes in three inputs: a raster file; an integer multiplication factor; and a workspace directory in which to produce the results.
 The model produces a raster file output which is the result of multiplying the input raster pixelwise by the multiplication factor. ::